thanasisk/binja-amiga/README.md

 Supports A500/OCS special registers - they are automatically added as symbols.
 ## Limitations/Known bugs
 - Currently Copper support is WiP, it is only interactive
-- Not extensively tested, consider this alpha for now
+- Not extensively tested, consider this alpha/WiP for now
-- Base address is currently hardcoded
 - Libraries support is currrently not implemented
 ## Licence
 MIT